katcipis/sophia/notes/books/thinking-fast-slow.md

 At the same time that we want to optimize pleasure and avoid pain, our brains don't help us remember any of this properly, existing is hard.

+## Avoiding The Cognitive Minefield

+It is really hard to avoid this minefield when you are directly involved, the last thing you need in a stressful situation is doubt.
+It is much easier to see a minefield when you are just an observer, the cognitive load is smaller and you will be more open to new information.

+I have a similar personal experience with this.
+At least at work when Im not directly involved in a problem and just want to help I can see things more broadly, see more options, etc. When Im the one directly involved is like focus makes you see more details but less context and alternatives.
+Focus is essential but it is a trade-off, it narrows your cognitiion, which is good for attention to detail but bad to avoid cognitive pitfalls since you can't dissociate and analyze the broader picture.

+What I usually try to do is to shift between these two modes, but when you are directly involved in a stressful problem it is really hard to do that.
+That is why it usually helps to bring some new perspective from someone not involved directly (or doing some rubber ducking, these days done with some AI chatbot I suppose =P).

 ## Biases

 Now a list of the biases mentioned throughout the book.